 MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with less than twenty thousand lines of source code.
 MY-BASIC is a dynamic typed programming language.
-It supports structured grammar, and implements a style of OOP called prototype-based programming paradigm, furthermore it offers a functional programming ability with Lambda abstraction.
+It supports structured grammar, and implements a style of OOP called prototype-based programming paradigm, furthermore it implements a functional programming ability with Lambda.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
-The core is very lightweight; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it extraordinarily tough.
-Anyone even C programming newbies could learn how to use it and add new scripting interfaces in five minutes.
-It's able to easily combine MY-BASIC with an existing project in C, C++, Java, Objective-C, Swift, C# and many other languages.
-Scripting driven can make your projects more powerful, elegant and neat.
-It's also able to learn how to build an interpreter from scratch with MY-BASIC, or build your own dialect easily based on it.
+The core is pretty light; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it feels extraordinarily tough.
+You can combine MY-BASIC with an existing project in C, C++, Objective-C, etc. Scripting driven can make your projects more powerful, elegant and neat.